Work In Progress

 “Yes.
 And if I hire you, I may even have some attorney client privileges that can cover you, attorney work product, beyond your natural willingness to protect a source.”

 She doesn’t know this guy.
-Confident, the sort of person who has said less than he’s thinking for his whole life, and doesn’t feel required to avoid trouble.
-He seems all right, but she’s never met a lawyer who felt limited by shame or the need to tell the full story, and in a single meeting she can’t know what someone’s after.
-He’s already admitted his affinity for deception.
+She never met a lawyer who was limited by shame.
+Not handsome, but confident, the sort of person who has said less than he’s thinking for his whole life, and who doesn’t feel required to avoid trouble.
+He seems all right, but lawyers always hold back the full story, and in a single meeting she can’t know what he’s after.
 Beau’s got one of those conversational manners that can make a person relax.
 But his cordiality is not a reason to trust him.
 Maybe even a reason not to trust him.

 Across the street in the park, the chants are starting.